johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### Getting started ####

-Maize Plant Discipleship is ideal for discipleship groups of between eight to twelve people.
-This group size is small enough to allow members to grow together with a degree of intimacy and large enough to allow members space to explore discipleship commitments at their own pace.
+Maize Plant Discipleship is probably ideal for discipleship groups of between eight to twelve people.

+-	This is small enough to allow members to grow together with some degree of intimacy and large enough to allow members sufficient space to explore discipleship commitment at their own pace.

-If you begin with a group of more than twelve people committed to participating in discipleship training, consider how you could facilitate more multiple groups.
-Begin the process of making disciples right away, delegating and sharing responsibility for the facilitating process.
+-	If you begin with a group of more than twelve people committed to participating in discipleship training, consider how you could facilitate more multiple groups.

+	Consider how you could begin forming disciples right away, by delegating and sharing responsibility for the facilitating process.

 #### Involving others ####

-Whilst a Facilitator will usually be responsible for convening gatherings, other people can be invited to host and moderate gatherings.
-Likewise, different people might be responsible for presenting the teaching, or moderate group discussions.
+Whilst a Facilitator will usually be responsible for convening gatherings, there is good reason for inviting others to act as the host, present the teaching, or moderate group discussions.

 Sharing these responsibilities avoids one person dominating proceedings.
 If that happens, it can tend to stifle creativity and freedom of thought.
 Ideally, as many group members as possible should be employed, over time, in sharing responsibilities.
 This is a form of discipleship in practice.

 #### Timetable ####

-The [MPD Syllabus] currently comprises sixteen modules.
-Within each book, depending upon the topic, there are typically four or five studies, each of which can be used for one session.
-Facilitators need to plan a suitable timetable for undertaking the whole course of studies, taking into account the nature of the group and availability of time.
+Planning a timetable for gathering an MPD group.
+Facilitators need to plan a suitable timetable for undertaking the whole course of studies—of approximately 64 studies, in total—taking into account the nature of the group and availability of time.

+-	Are members effected by the agricultural calender?
--	Is a group affected mainly by the farming cycle?
+-	Are members effected by the academic calender?
--	Is it based around school terms?
--	What other factors needs to be considered?
+-	What other factors may need to be considered?

 #### Location ####

 Meeting together can take place in any appropriate location that can comfortably accommodate a group.
 A large room in someone's home, or a community hall is ideal.

--	A church building could be counterproductive, if it causes people to adopt a rigid church-meeting kind of mentality.
-If one is used, consider rearranging some of the seating, in order to change the way that the space is typically used.
+-	If a church building is used consider rearranging some of the seating, in order to change the way that the space is typically used.
+Especially if the building's capacity considerably exceeds the group size.

 -	It is important that people are able to see one another, in order to provide a practical forum for discussions and a more intimate space in general.